Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 - Nausea

-Prebiotics, which are food for the good bacteria in the intestines, As an added bonus, antibiotics may be required to prevent the spread of harmful bacteria in the case of a gastrointestinal infection.
+Prebiotics, which are food for the good bacteria in the intestines, Furthermore, antibiotics may be required to prevent the spread of harmful bacteria in the case of a gastrointestinal infection.

 Fourthly, sensitivities to certain foods